stvkoch/graphqlizejs/README.md

 ## Inputs Create and Update

-To able to mutate your data you will need to hold your data inside of input mutation type.
+To able to mutate your data you will need to hold your data inside of the input mutation type.
 Graphqlizejs will generate the \_inputCreate and \_inputUpdate for each model and _through_ models.

 ### Input Create